 Landry reportedly used Uber to get Claus to the hospital instead of relying on 911.

-“I’ve heard if you call 911 the waiting time for help to arrive can be over an hour—he didn’t have an hour.
+“I’ve heard if you call 911 the waiting time for help to arrive can be the next day — he didn’t have an hour.
 I wasn’t going to go down in history as the one who let Santa die,” Landry said.

 With Santa expected to be in the hospital for at least a week and recovering for a couple of months, thoughts quickly turned to how his injury will affect Christmas.

-New Orleans Mayor LaToya Cantrell called an emergency meeting this afternoon with other officials from across the area to discuss how the world should proceed with celebrating the holiday season.
+New Orleans Mayor LaToya Cantrell called an emergency meeting this afternoon with new interim Superintendent of the NOPD Michelle Woodfork and other officials from across the area to discuss how the world should proceed with celebrating the holiday season.

 The city, which has experience with moving holidays after pushing Halloween 2015 up by a day due to inclement weather, has decided it is in the world’s best interest to shelve Christmas this week.

 “Should the doctor’s projected recovery time for Mr. Claus hold, it is my and other officials’ recommendation that Christmas this year should be postponed and rescheduled to be celebrated in February when Santa is back to full health,” said Cantrell.
 “With the potential great disappointment of children around the world, we simply cannot ask parents and other adults to continue their holiday traditions as usual.”

 Santa, who was in New Orleans for a Christmas party to help de-stress before the big day, reportedly gave his sack over to the robber who became irate when discovering it only contained pieces of coal.
 When Claus said he didn’t have anything to give him, the robber said he didn’t believe in him and shot the jolly old elf.